-But if you are the type, like my mom, who thoroughly enjoys creating beautifully wrapped gifts, then creating a fancier gift wrapping station might be your solution!
+But if you are the type (like my mom) who thoroughly enjoys creating beautifully wrapped presents, then creating a fancier gift wrapping station, like a gift wrap cart, might be your solution!

-Here are some pretty great gift wrap stations that you can use a a base for creating and customizing your own.
+Here are some pretty great gift wrap stations that you can use as a base for creating and customizing your own.

 Decide on a Convenient Place to Store Gift Wrap

-There are so many different ways that you can store your gift wrap.
+There are more ways to store your gift wrap than you might think.
 Here are a few of my favorite ideas:

 - Store everything in a box under your bed